 Our church body is primarily cared for by one another, through a care team made up of volunteers.
 This team offers support through visits, phone calls, prayer, and practical help.
 We also host community initiatives to serve families/groups as needs are identified.
 The Care Team is always available to walk alongside those in need of some extra encouragement and support.

-DivorceCare is a 13-week support group for those experiencing the adjustment and pain of separation/divorce.
+DivorceCare is an 11-week support group for those experiencing the adjustment and pain of separation/divorce.
 This video series features Christian experts on grief and recovery topics as seen from a Biblical perspective.
 The video seminars are combined with support group discussion of the materials presented during the video.

 A social gathering of women who are in the same season of life.
 An opportunity to make new friends, deepen existing friendships, and find support from others.
 Meets monthly.

 Providing support and encouragement for those in the very challenging role of caring for a spouse who has been diagnosed with dementia/Alzheimer’s.
 Meets monthly.

 A community of moms who understand the pain of having a child who is making destructive decisions and disengaging from their family.
 This 10-week, faith-based support group provides a safe place where moms can come together to share with one another, find encouragement and hope